mamadeusia/blockatlas/README.md

 # Block Atlas by Trust Wallet

-THIS REPO IS NO LONGER MAINTAINED
+THIS REPO IS Maintained by [@mamadeusia](https://github.com/mamadeusia)

 ---